SinisaVukmirovic/SvelteKit-Crash-Course/README.md

 ### Dynamic Routes
 #### A single page for many different links.
 It this particular case, all guides have an ID.
 To create a dynamic component, we wrap the name of the component with square brackerts [ ]. ( \\[id\\].svelte ) This tells the SvelteKit that this part of the URL is changeable.
 #### Property name must be the same as name we chouse to name our file name component!

+### Redirects
+#### To redirect the user to a different path in case of a page not found or similar, with a "redirect" property  and a path set as value.